MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-28-why-im-considering-removed-continue-from-grug.md

 ### `continue` is still nice for iterators

-grug may not have for-loops, but hosts _can_ define iterators, which also don't suffer from the foot gun of forgetting to increment a counter:
+grug may not have for-loops, but hosts _can_ define iterators, which also don't suffer from the footgun of forgetting to increment a counter:

 ```grug
 files_it: Iterator[File] = files("textures/legs")